Jummit/otome-os/README.md

 ## TODO

+- [ ] test system functions: running scripts
+- [ ] test some parsing errors
+- [ ] test some more complex programs
 - [ ] example command to show usage of commands
 - [ ] add a documentation folder with some tutorials / explainations
 - [ ] add config to commands where it makes sense